 Collaborative interdisciplinary ESRC studentship on Gender Equality and Public Procurement

-Professor Lizzie Barmes from the Centre for Research on Law, Equality and Diversity (LEAD), Dr Tessa Wright from the Centre for Research on Equality and Diversity in the School of Business and Management and Moira Dustin from the Equality and Diversity Forum, recently completed recruitment for a collaborative ESRC studentship on ‘Advancing Gender Equality through Public Procurement’.
-This interdisciplinary project will investigate the extent to which public sector procurement processes can be harnessed to achieve equality and diversity objectives in employment, with the student and the project benefiting from the participation of the Equality and Diversity Forum as an external partner.’
+Professor Lizzie Barmes from the Centre for Research on Law, Equality and Diversity (LEAD), Dr Tessa Wright from the Centre for Research on Equality and Diversity in the School of Business and Management and colleagues from the Equality and Diversity Forum are collaborating in supervising Natalie Gordon on her ESRC studentship on ‘Advancing Gender Equality through Public Procurement’.
+This interdisciplinary project is investigating the extent to which public sector procurement processes can be harnessed to achieve equality and diversity objectives in employment, with the student and project benefiting from the participation of the Equality and Diversity Forum as an external partner.

 Research into Positive Action under the Equality Act 2010

-Professors Saphieh Ashtiany, Professor Kate Malleson and Professor Barmes are continuing work on (a) the genesis of the general positive action provisions in the Equality Act 2010, sections 158 and 159, with research assistance from Dr Helene Tyrrell and (b) funding applications to support investigation into the operation in practice of these provisions and the overall attempt in the Equality Act 2010 to encourage organizations to take positive steps to promote equality.
+Professors Saphieh Ashtiany, Professor Kate Malleson and Professor Barmes are investigating: (a) the genesis of the general positive action provisions in the Equality Act 2010, sections 158 and 159 and (b) how these measures have operated in practice.
+Both aspects involve semi structured interview studies with a range of participants, the latter particularly in the legal sector.
+The overall aim is to extract learning about the use of law to promote equality.

 Research into Gender and Ethnic Segregation